-Delineating Occupied Marbled Murrelet Habitat
+2.4 Delineating Occupied Marbled Murrelet Habitat

 If occupancy is detected, you are required to establish the "Occupied Marbled Murrelet Site" boundary as defined in WAC 222-16-010.
-Contiguous occupied habitat needs to be delineated in the field.
+Contiguous occupied habitat needs to be delineated in the field and confirmed in consultation with WDFW.
 While the MCP is designed to capture the minimum area needed to trigger a protocol survey, the occupied site may not be a convex polygon.
 Figure 15.5 illustrates the requirements outlined in rule.